Skip to main content

 “Did you read the book?”
 Upendra asked as he nodded.
 “And?”

 Upendra insisted his daily life should not be hampered in any way to avoid suspicion from anyone around him.
 So Adhir helped his sister, went to school, studied and did everything else his friends did.
-And then around the time his father closed shop, they would go to the hideouts that kept changing over time.
+And then, around the time his father closed shop, they would go to the hideouts that kept changing over time.
 With his sister a little older and managing by herself, she was let into the secret.
 That made things easier for him.
 Adhir was soon travelling to Calcutta, Dhaka and Narail in trains and carriages, exchanging information between different anarchist groups.
-The security tightened sometimes around the areas where they spied.
-He would have to lay low for a while and begin his investigations again.
-This continued for a few years but Adhir was restless.
+The security was sometimes tightened around the areas where they spied.
+He would have to lie low for a while and begin his investigations again.
+This continued for a few years, but Adhir was restless.

 All the group of men managed to do during this time was indulge in debates, spy on the officials and argue about the course of action.
-Sometimes they would join marches and protests in Calcutta or Tamluk but nothing came out of it.
-The young men came back with bruises of Lathi on their bodies and the police listed their names.
-Adhir like his name was restless.
+Sometimes they would join marches and protests in Calcutta or Tamluk, but nothing came out of it.
+The young men came back with bruises from the Lathi on their bodies, and the police listed their names.
+Adhir, like his name, was restless.
 He wanted to do something and make an impact that the British would not forget.
-Master Moshai reminded him time and again to keep patience.
-Nothing should be hasty, the group did not have men and gunpowder in surplus that they could afford to lose.
+Master Moshai reminded him time and again to be patient.
+Nothing should be hasty; the group did not have men and gunpowder in surplus that they could afford to lose.
 But Adhir gathered his fellow youngsters, Jatin being his closest aide, and protested against the leader’s notion.
-It was then that the leader’s son Sharat who was straight out of Presidency College joined them.
+It was then that the leader’s son, Sharat, who was straight out of Presidency College, joined them.
 And to Adhir’s delight, he also thought that it was not a time to sit and wait but to act.
-The leader finally gave in to their pleas and a plan was hatched.
-Sharat introduced Meera to the group who in turn brought in Bina.
+The leader finally gave in to their pleas, and a plan was hatched.
+Sharat introduced Meera to the group, who in turn brought in Bina.
 The more women who joined the mission, the easier it was to employ spies in the homes of the rich and influential.
 Kabir was found on the lane of Metia Bruz by the leader himself.
 Then it was a phase of preparation.
 Kabir and Meera were employed, and the young men started making and testing bombs in the rail yards.
 Bina insisted she should be selected for this mission.
 She pleaded her cause to Adhir.
-Although she was older than him, she knew Adhir could make an impact if he wanted her by his side for the mission.
+Although she was older than he, she knew Adhir could make an impact if he wanted her by his side for the mission.
 Nobody would suspect a woman.
-Adhir held the revolver in his hand with utmost excitement when Kabir brought back information and the group gathered in the Nat Mandir with maps to plan a day to strike.
+Adhir held the revolver in his hand with utmost excitement when Kabir brought back information, and the group gathered in the Nat Mandir with maps to plan a day to strike.
 Adhir could see the pride in his father’s eyes like his prayers had been answered.

 Adhir was eighteen when he bid his teary sister his final goodbye and reminded her that a bright future lay ahead of her in a free nation.
-She would study, and be a good wife and mother someday.
-The thought that he would not be there to witness her growth overwhelmed him but he knew how to control his emotions.
-For Greater Good, was the chant.
+She would study and be a good wife and mother someday.
+The thought that he would not be there to witness her growth overwhelmed him, but he knew how to control his emotions.
+For the Greater Good was the chant.
 She fell at his feet, taking his blessing like he was her God.
 Adhir gently blessed her and left at dawn.

 “I have only one family, my mother, Bharat Mata.”
 He would be beaten again.
-They asked him his name and he proudly said “ Bharat Santan” he was beaten again but they could not identify him.
-Sometimes when he thought he was running out of energy, he would should Inquilab Zindabad and hear the other prisoners whom he never saw, echo his sentiments from the other barracks.
+They asked him his name, and he proudly said, “ Bharat Santan” he was beaten again, but they could not identify him.
+Sometimes when he thought he was running out of energy, he would shout Inquilab Zindabad and hear the other prisoners, whom he had never seen, echo his sentiments from the other barracks.
 He was whipped.
-One day a Bengali gentleman arrived to see him.
+One day, a Bengali gentleman arrived to see him.
 He wondered who that was when he found out about his court date and the appointed defence lawyer.
 Who appointed him?
 The barrister insisted he came on his own, for his right.
-But Adhir remembered the leader, Master Moshai had a barrister son in the city.
+But Adhir remembered that the leader, Master Moshai, had a barrister son in the city.
 He refused to plead guilty despite being warned of the consequences.
 He was ready to embrace the ultimate fate.

 “I can’t comprehend how you are laughing.”
 The Jailer spoke in a trembling voice.
 Adhir smiled back.

-“ Sacrificing my life for my nation, that is the greatest of virtue in my sacred motherland.
+“ Sacrificing my life for my nation, that is the greatest of virtues in my sacred motherland.
 Why should I be scared of going to heaven?”
 The man suddenly came forward and blessed Adhir with a Christian prayer.
-Adhir wondered what happened to move the man so much.
+Adhir wondered what had moved the man so much.
 He lamented about quitting his job and moving back home to Scotland.
 He had seen enough.

 Adhir was tied with ropes on his hands and feet after a medical check-up.
 He was then led by the executioner to the gallows.
 He looked up at the blue sky, white clouds and sun.
 “Vande Mataram.”
 He pumped his tied fists up in the air as he was dragged up the steps.